PaNOSC-ViNYL/mcstas_openPMD_component/README.md

    - to be made configurable by the user
  - define the openPMD extension
  - conform to the extension
+ - add licence file
+ - add authors and commented header in all files
+ - put on github

 # Dependencies